nataliecardot/speak-number-guess/README.md

 # Speak Number Guessing Game

-Vanilla JS number guessing game where you speak your guess into the microphone using the speech recognition API.
+Vanilla JS number guessing game where you speak your guess into the microphone using the [SpeechRecognition interface](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition) of the Web Speech API.

 ## Project Specifications